Yasht i Visperad: Structure

 The Visperad ceremony is based on the Yasna ceremony, but enlarged by the text of the Visperad.
 This means that its chapters, called kardes, are inserted before and during the central part of the Yasna, i.e., the Staota Yesnya.
-In addition to these insertions draw from the Visperad text, the ceremony also contains a second performance of the Yasna Haptanghaiti.
+In addition to these insertions drawn from the Visperad text, the ceremony also contains a number of performative changes.
+One major change is the second performance of the Yasna Haptanghaiti.
 In current practice, this second performance is done by the raspi, i.e., the assisting priest, instead of the zot, i.e., the officiating priest.
 It is often slower and more melodious.
 No ritual action is performed during this second recitation.
 Another difference to the Yasna is the barsom bundle, which has 35 rods (tae), compared to the regular 21.
+A comprehensive list of all differences between the Yasna and Visperad ceremony is provided by Cantera.

 Liturgical use

 Gahambar ni Visperad

 The Gahambars are the festivals celebrated at the end of the six seasons of the Zoroastrian year.
 The Visperad ceremony performed during a Gahambar is known as Gahambar ni Visperad.
-It is celebrated during the Havan Gah, i.e., between sunrise and noon.
+It is celebrated during the Havan gah, i.e., between sunrise and noon.
 The Visperad has a strong connection to the Gahambars and scholars like Boyce and Malandra assume that it was specifically composed to be performed on these occasions.